hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > I fear too difficult to teach to me.
 >
-> Chassee.
+> Chassée.
 I made those steps myself, to me alone.
 >
 > These brilliant graceful steps are only known;
 >